Check out this 5-minute video about the Eva Creek Wind Farm explaining what went into constructing the Eva Creek Wind Farm.

 At just under 25 megawatts, Eva Creek is the largest wind project in Alaska and the first by any Railbelt utility.
 It is located 14 miles from Healy at the top of the 10-mile Ferry mining road.

-The Eva Creek Wind project is visible from the Parks Hwy.
+The Eva Creek Wind project is visible from the Parks Highway.
 As you’re headed north out of Healy, look to the right in the vicinity of Milepost 263.

 - Capacity: 24.6 megawatts

-- Helped GVEA meet its Renewable Energy Pledge, which called for 20 percent of the system’s peak load to be generated by renewable resources by 2014.
-GVEA’s 2014 peak load was 201.6 MW.
+- Helped GVEA meet its Renewable Energy Pledge, which called for 20% of the system’s peak load to be generated by renewable resources by 2014.
+GVEA’s 2014 peak load was 201.6 megawatts (MW).